Two pairs and a free, quality eye exam for just $79.95

 Plus, U.S. law requires retailers to sell contact lenses by prescription only.
 That means the flea market owner should ask to see your current contact lens prescription before closing the sale.

-Friendly reminder: a contact lens prescription specifies the brand name of the lens your doctor has fitted you for, your lens measurements, and an expiration date.
+Your contact lens prescription specifies the brand name of the lens your doctor has fitted you for, your lens measurements, and an expiration date.

 We repeat: always get your contacts from your eye-care professional.